 exchange of which you get the policy to cover your risk.

 The insurance policy should be chosen based on the coverage and policy period — for example, term insurance plan, annuity plan, or mediclaim.

 But the primary factor that helps you zero in on the choice of policy is the premium amount that you have to pay for the policy.

-An insurance agent always asks for personal information before giving you the options of insurance policy.
+An insurance agent always asks for personal information before giving you the options of the insurance policy.

 In current times, with improving technology including data science, the companies are making use of the scoring system.
 In this system, a score is computed based on personal information.